opendilab/DI-engine-docs/source/hands_on/impala.rst

 2. Impala can support both **discrete** action spaces and **continuous** action spaces.

-3. Impala is a actor-critic RL algorithm with value network, which optimizes actor network and critic (value) network, respectively.
+3. Impala is an actor-critic RL algorithm with value network, which optimizes actor network and critic (value) network, respectively.

 4. Impala can take advantages of the old off-policy data with corresponding **off-policy correction**  to stabilize learning.